A Good sales meeting require more than words

 - 2. resolve their problem (from a client’s client, revenue, work situation, employee, profit, service perspective).

 Book next sales meeting: Before you ask for a next meeting you need to explain what that means.
 The client will likely not book a next meeting if they do not know what that is and what’s in it for them.

-Therefore, describe what a next step is “If you find this interesting, our next step is this…” Preferably write all activities you need to walk through with the client to get a contract, that makes it clear for them).
+Therefore, describe what the next step is “If you find this interesting, our next step is this…” Preferably write all activities you need to walk through with the client to get a contract, that makes it clear for them).

-Once that is done, bring your smart phone calendar to the table and ask when you can have the next meeting and who should receive an invitation.
+Once that is done, bring your smartphone calendar to the table and ask when you can have the next meeting and who should receive an invitation.
 That is why it is really necessary for you to have a CRM that goes mobile.

 CEO & Founder Salesbox